 I don’t recommend that for anybody.
 I had been calm, cool, collected up until this point, but watching an eye sliced opened and lasered ten minutes before this butcher, Dr. Frankenstein, would do his science experiment on me filled me with anxiety.
 What was I thinking?
 What if something went wrong?
 Would this hurt?
 What if I was blinded?
 Can I change my mind?
 Can I get a refund?
 You know, now that I think of it, coke bottle glasses aren’t so bad after all.
 I mean, I had a lot of anxiety about this decision.

 II.
-Mark 14, The Ministry of Jesus
+Luke 22, The Ministry of Jesus

 First, let’s summarize where we are in history.
 Jesus has been teaching us parables, teaching us behaviors, and teaching us scripture and prophecy.
-But the end of the chapter of Mark is coming, and with that is the climax, the purpose for Jesus Himself.
+But the end of the chapter of Luke is coming, and with that is the climax, the purpose for Jesus Himself.
 Soon, to fulfill prophecy, Jesus will suffer and die on the cross.

-Mark 14 has a series of disappointments for Jesus.
+Luke 22 has a series of disappointments for Jesus.
 His ministry is nearly complete, and those closest to Him let Him down.
 Let’s look at a couple of quick verses –

-Verse 1.
-“Now the Passover and the Feast of Unleavened Bread were only two days away, and the chief priests and the teachers of the law were looking for some sly way to arrest Jesus and kill him.”
 These are the pastors, the deacons, the bible study teachers of Jesus’ time.
 They studied God’s Word looking for His purpose, and instead of recognizing Jesus for who He is, they plotted to kill Him.
 There are two very serious problems here – one, despite all their studying, they don’t accept the Messiah that fulfills prophecy.
 Were they really studying, seeking God’s purpose?
 I think one could answer that by the second problem, they sought to deal with Jesus by trying to kill Him.

 How many commandments are there?
 Do one of the commandments deal with killing people you don’t like?
 So these leaders either weren’t really studying and didn’t know, or they were so full of their own self-righteousness that they believed the law didn’t apply to them.